neilpricetw/kubernetes-security-nodejs-mysql/README.md

 ```

-## Container Security Tools for Testing for Weaknesses
+## Security Tools for Testing for Kubernetes / Container Weaknesses

 [kube-hunter](https://github.com/aquasecurity/kube-hunter) hunts for security weaknesses in Kubernetes clusters.
 The tool was developed to increase awareness and visibility for security issues in Kubernetes environments.

 [ccat](https://github.com/RhinoSecurityLabs/ccat) is a tool for testing security of container environments.

 [dockerscan](https://github.com/cr0hn/dockerscan) is a Docker analysis & hacking tool.

+## Recommended Reading

+[Hacking Kubernetes](https://www.oreilly.com/library/view/hacking-kubernetes/9781492081722/) is a really insightful read and alarming too.
+It's the only IT security book I've read from start to finish (which says a lot either about myself or IT security books in general).